What is TBI?

 · Traumatic brain injury is sometimes also called “closed health injury,” “concussions” or “mild TBI.”

 · Concussion is the most common type of brain injury.
-A person does not have to lose consciousness to have a concussion.

 · Males are twice as likely as females to sustain a TBI.